 The University's principal operating activities consist of instruction, research and public service.
-Operating revenues and expenses generally include all fiscal transactions directly related to these activities as well as administration, operation and maintenance of capital assets, and depreciation on capital assets.
-Nonoperating revenues include State noncapital appropriations, Federal and State student financial aid, investment income and revenues for capital construction projects.
+Operating revenues and expenses generally include all fiscal transactions directly related to these activities plus administration, operation and maintenance of capital assets, and depreciation on capital assets.
+Included in nonoperating revenues are State appropriations, investment income and revenues for capital construction projects.
 Interest on asset-related debts is a nonoperating expense.